AadeshNichite/LiveWeather-App-Using-API/README.md

 # LiveWeather-App-Using-API

-Simple Weather App which shows real-time temperature in both celsius and fahrenheit.It ask to user for allowing access to location and then display its weather.
+This is Online Weather App which shows real-time weather of specified city and its temperature in both celsius and fahrenheit.
+It ask to user for allowing access to location and then display its weather.

 ## Application Name